drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ## Base configuration file

-The base configuration file is a JSON file that defines most of the docs generator options including the command-line options.
+The base configuration file is a JSON file that defines most of the docs generator options including the command&#8209;line options.
 You also specify the location of other configuration files, including the content supplement and introduction and postscript boilerplate files.

 * [Supported keys](#supported-keys)
 * [combine_multiple_refs key](#combine_multiple_refs-key)